chipzoller/hugo-clarity/README.md

 hugo server
 ```

 If that seems like a lot of setup, it's meant to reduce the pain of pulling in new versions of Hugo Clarity when they are released.

 To pull in theme updates, run `hugo mod get -u github.com/chipzoller/hugo-clarity`.
 You can also update all your Hugo modules with `hugo mod get -u ./...`.
 [Read more about updating Hugo modules.](https://gohugo.io/hugo-modules/use-modules/#update-modules)

-> There [is more you could do with hugo modules](https://github.com/rootwork/hugo-module-site), but this will suffice for our use case here.
+> There is [more you can do with hugo modules](https://github.com/rootwork/hugo-module-site), but this will suffice for our use case here.

 ### Option 3: Git submodules